Darko-Martinovic/TransposingMatrix/README.md

 EXEC MATRIX.TRANSPOSING
      @query = 'SELECT * FROM SYS.DATABASES';

-## To save transposing query results in temporary or permanent table.
+## To save transposing query results in a temporary or permanent table.
 EXEC MATRIX.TRANSPOSING
      @query = 'SELECT * FROM sys.databases',
      @tableName = N'##tempTable';